THIS WEBPAGE IS ALSO AVAILABLE

 As they try to become their own Masters of the Universe, they might engage in abusive or selfish behavior to make themselves feel “on top of the world”; or perhaps they’re getting drunk every night or engaging in some other sort of self-destructive behavior to blot out nagging feelings of inadequacy or despair, rather than sharing their anguish with our Lord on the cross.

-Speaking of sharing, remember again if you feel like you need to escape in a bottle (or some drug or whatever), that we need not go through our struggles alone!
+Speaking of sharing, remember again if you feel like you need to escape in a bottle (or some drug or some illicit relationship, or whatever), that we need not go through our struggles alone!
 Reach out for strength with prayers against temptation like the ones above.

 Ask for help from your parish community whenever possible.
 If needed, by all means seek out the appropriate treatment.
 And treat yourself, and others who might be undergoing similar problems, with compassion as much as possible.

 We are all sinners in need of God's love and mercy, after all.
-And yet, we are offered His love and redemption.
+And, as such, we are offered His love and redemption.
 As the first of our prayers against temptation above mentions, Christ shed His blood at Calvary for all of our sins!

 Look at a crucifix next time you feel lost or hopeless.
 Let it remind you of just how much God loves you.
 And of how much He wishes to help you secure a place in His Heavenly Kingdom for yourself and others!
 Still feel useless?
 Remember this, as best you can.
 God doesn’t want to lose any of us!